AdobeDocs/commerce-admin.en/help/stores-purchase/product-gift-card-workflow.md

 1. **Recipient applies gift card to purchase**.

    The recipient purchases an item in your store and applies the gift card code during checkout.
 Each time a gift card is applied during checkout, the amount appears in the order totals block and is subtracted from the grand total.
 The full balance of each gift card is subtracted from the shopping cart total.
-If multiple gift cards are used to pay for a purchase, the amounts are applied in ascending order, starting with the card with the smallest remaining balance, until the customer runs out of cards or until the grand total is zero.
+If multiple gift cards are used for a purchase, they are applied in ascending order, starting with the card with the smallest remaining balance, until all are applied or the grand total is zero.
 When the grand total reaches zero, the last gift card account applied to the cart receives a partial deduction.
 Any cards that have not been applied to the cart do not receive a balance deduction.
 The amounts are deducted from the gift card accounts only after the order is placed.